PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 Photo by Elyse Hall Photography

-Rather than decorate the entire aisle, this Arizona couple made a show of only the entrance—with arrangements of white delphiniums, blush roses, and candles in gold wedding lanterns.
+Rather than decorating the entire aisle, this Arizona couple made a show of only the entrance—with arrangements of white delphiniums, blush roses, and candles in gold wedding lanterns.
 "Dress up the beginning of your aisle to make a statement: This will help give your guests a bit of that wow-factor as they head to sit down," says Wall.

 Place Some Cacti